 - Does this content idea help one of your business goals?
 If so, is this an effective way to achieve it?
 How important is this goal?

-- Does existing content give you an indication of whether the idea could be successful?
-Think about a content audit, for example, to collect such information.
-This may also show that you'd be better off improving and expanding existing content instead.
-A quick look in your statistics tool can be very helpful here.
-SEO Tools can also show you which content would only need a little polishing to bring it from the lonely wilderness of page two to the oasis of page one search results.
+- Does existing content give you a clue as to whether the idea could be successful?
+Think about a content audit to gather such information.
+This could also show that you should perhaps improve and expand an existing content.
+A look at your statistics tool is helpful here, of course.
+SEO tools can also show you which content just needs a little push to get it out of the desert of search results page 2 and into the oasis on site 1.

 - Is your content likely to become obsolete quickly?
 If so, is there a way to turn it into an "evergreen" that remains interesting in the long run or only needs to be updated occasionally?
 If this isn't the case, is it still worth the effort?

 - Do you have the resources to implement the content idea and keep it up to date if necessary?
 This doesn't just include the time you spend on it.
 Ask yourself who'll create any necessary elements, e.g. infographics, or who can translate the content if necessary?